vigetlabs/pointless-feedback/README.md

 **table_name:**
 Defaults to engine's namespace, e.g. `pointless_feedback_messages`.
 Change to any desired table for `PointlessFeedback::Message` model.

+**google_captcha_site_key & google_captcha_secret_key:**
+If you'd like to block out the robots, set up a Google Captcha instance:

+Do so here - http://www.google.com/recaptcha/admin.
+Be sure to configure it with the reCAPTCHA v2 `"I'm not a robot" Checkbox`.
+Then copy the site_key and secret_key into these config variables and PointlessFeedback will handle the rest!

 ## Customization

 Pointless Feedback provides you with a simple setup that should cover most